ECONOMIC POLICY AND MARKET REGULATION

 Expected learning outcomes

-Knowledge and understanding: the student should be able to understand the themes and problems related to the public intervention in the economic system and to the market regulation; should also know the main instruments used to asses and analyze the rationale behind the main programs of intervention affecting the markets’ functioning.
+Knowledge and understanding: the student should be able to understand the themes and problems related to the public intervention in the economic system and to the market regulation; should also know the main instruments used to asses and analyze the rational behind the main program of intervention affecting the markets functioning.

-Applying knowledge and understanding: the student should be able to apply the acquired knowledge to the main intervention schemes and economic policies.
-To this end the teacher will discuss and illustrate some different examples and specific cases of economic and regulation policies during the lessons; for non-attending students, assistance time will be provided.
+Applying knowledge and understanding: the student should be able to apply the acquired knowledge to the main intervention schemes and to the principal microeconomic policies.
+To this end the teacher will discuss and illustrate some different examples and specific cases of microeconomic and regulation policies during the lessons; for non-attending students, assistance time will be provided.

-Making judgements: the student should be able to use the acquired knowledge in an autonomous way, by also applying them to specific issues and problems, such as: specific regulation schemes for markets characterized by specific forms on competition (or lacking thereof); dynamic and efficiency features of social security systems and redistribution programs; different methods for the internalization of externalities of kwon relevance.
+Making judgements: the student should be able to use the acquired knowledge also in an autonomous way, by also applying them to specific issues and problems, such as specific regulation schemes for markets affected by specific forms on competition (or lacking thereof), or to different ways of internalizing externalities of kwon relevance.

 Communication: the student should be able to answer in a clear and thorough way to the questions of the written examination and to those of the possible oral examination.